nijigenerate/nijilive/CONTRIBUTING.md

-# Contributing to Inochi2D
+# Contributing to nijilife
-Thank you for your interest in contributing to the Inochi2D project!
+Thank you for your interest in contributing to the nijilife project!

-Before getting in contact, please familiarize yourself with our [code of conduct](https://github.com/Inochi2D/inochi2d/blob/main/CODE_OF_CONDUCT.md).
+Before getting in contact, please familiarize yourself with our [code of conduct](https://github.com/nijigenerate/nijilife/blob/main/CODE_OF_CONDUCT.md).

 ## Contents <a name="top"></a>
 * [Ask for help](#ask-for-help)